karan/oldblog/_posts/2014-03-26-email-spam.markdown

 I have made all scripts used to analyse the data available on [Github](https://github.com/karan/SpamHarvestUW).
 This code was written when I was just starting to learn Python, so please excuse the code quality.

 What do you think of our research?
-Reach out to me via email: karan@goel.im
+Reach out to me via Twitter ([@TheKaranGoel](http://twitter.com/TheKaranGoel)) or via email: karan@goel.im

 ----------